damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 ```

 Users can also periodically collect snapshots and save those as a file, using
 `damo record`.
-For example, below command collects the snapshot three times
+For example, the below command collects the snapshot three
-with five seconds interval between each snapshot, and save the ouptut as
+times with a five seconds interval between each snapshot, and saves the output
-damon.data file.
-The size of the file is much smaller than the entire results
+as a file named `damon.data`.
+The size of the file is much smaller than the
-record.  `damo report access` can be used for further visualizing the saved data.
+entire results record.  `damo report access` can be used for further
+visualizing the saved data.

 ```
 $ sudo damo record --snapshot 5s 3